 The author believes that the living cell is such a complex system that the number of uncontrolled variables and unknown factors influencing its response are too great to permit of definite proof of any theory regarding the mode of action of drugs being obtained directly from its study.
 Fortunately however it is possible to compare the action of drugs on cells with their action on simpler systems such as enzymes.
 It will be shown in this monograph that there are striking similarities between the action of drugs on cells and their action on active proteins and hence the former action can be partly interpreted as the expression of processes similar to those which are known to occur in the simpler systems.
 The relative probability of various hypotheses regarding the nature of drug action has to a certain extent been judged by considering whether the hypothesis relates the action of drugs on cells with their action on simpler systems, and particularly whether the hypothesis involves the assumption of processes unknown in physical chemistry.
-This attitude is perhaps illogical because the author does not wish to maintain the thesis that all functions of living cells can
+This attitude is perhaps illogical because the author does not wish to maintain the thesis that all functions of living cells can be interpreted by those laws of physical chemistry which happen to be known at present, but the obvious primary task of a new science is to determine how far its phenomena can be interpreted by the laws that have been established in older sciences which have already acquired a large body of exact knowledge.

-1 HEUBNER, W.: Klin.
+Heubner, W.: Klin.
 Wschr.
 1, 1289, 1349 (1922).

-2 LOEWE, S.: Klin.
+Loewe, S.: Klin.
 Wschr.
 6, 1077 (1927) - Erg.
 Physiol.
 27, 47 (1928).

-3 ZUNZ, E.: Eléments de Pharmacodynamie Générale.
+Zunz, E.: Eléments de Pharmacodynamie Genérale.
 Paris: Masson et Cie.
 1930.

-4 CLARK, A. J.: The Mode of Action of Drugs on Cells.
+CLARK, A. J.: The Mode of Action of Drugs on Cells.
 London: Arnold and Co.
 1933.

-5 CRUM BROWN, A., and T. R. FRASER: Proc. roy.
+&lt;sup>5 CRUM Brown, A., and T. R. Fraser: Proc. roy.
 Soc.
 Edinburgh 1869, 560.